-As most in the advertising industry know, an award-winning project can take months or even years of planning, meetings, revisions, key player turnover, and any other thing that can throw a wrench in the spokes.
+As most in the advertising industry knowledge, an award-winning project can take months or even years of planning, meetings, revisions, key player turnover, and any other thing that can throw a wrench in the spokes.

 A few things to note with great creative work.
 Most award-winning creative takes a team.
 No individual did the entire project from top to bottom.
-It requires the ability to create healthy relationships with your clients to build trust as well.
+It takes the ability to create healthy relationships with your clients to build trust as well.

-Additionally, there are few reasons I think participating in awards can be substantial for individuals, agencies, and clients.
+Additionally, there are a few reasons I think participating in awards can be substantial for individuals, agencies, and clients.

 Win or lose, you played, and that garners respect from others that are doing the same thing.

 You’re close with your creative team, why not tempt fate, and win one for the team.
 Another aspect to consider it makes a great nightcap to reflect on the year and bring your team together to look forward to doing it again.